StochasticBiology/hypertraps-ct/README.md

 Fall 2023 work
 -----
-In progress:
-* updating workhorse code to output sensible L2 parameterisations and best state/transition values -- DONE
-* retesting with old data -- DONE to some extent.
-CT really confounds the inference -- simple systems harder to infer -- *not convinced this is working*

 Next:
-* make plots in R to match old document -- in progress
+* make plots in R to match old document -- SI done, main text to do
 * test with direct time comparison -- see above -- CT confounds inference
 * SGD
-* better command line interface
+* better command line interface -- commandline fork

 Inference of evolutionary and progressive pathways, in discrete or continuous time, using combinations of longitudinal, cross-sectional, and phylogenetically-linked observations.